Growth of automorphisms of virtually special groups: Introduction

 \Cref{thmintro:general_aut} does \emph{not} describe the growth rates of the elements of $G$ under $\phi$ up to bi-Lipschitz equivalence.
-However, if $G$ is $1$--ended and ${\rm str}(\phi)$ is not realised on any maximal direct product inside of $G$, we show that the top growth rate of $\phi$ is purely exponential.
+However, if $G$ is $1$--ended and ${\rm str}(\phi)$ is not realised on any maximal direct product inside of $G$, then we show that the top growth rate of $\phi$ is purely exponential.
 Namely, for every $g\in G$, the sequence $n\mapsto\|\phi^n(g)\|$ is either bi-Lipschitz equivalent to $n\mapsto\lambda^n$ for $\lambda={\rm str}(\phi)$, or exponentially slower (see part~(3) of \Cref{prop:pure_above_osing}).

 We obtain a more complete description of growth rates under stronger assumptions on the automorphism.
-Specifically, we need $\phi$ to preserve the coarse median structure on $G$ induced by a convex-cocompact embedding into a right-angled Artin group.
-Despite the technical definition, this simply means that $\phi$ does not skew the factors of any maximal direct product within $G$.
-Automorphisms of right-angled Artin groups are coarse-median preserving precisely when they are \emph{untwisted} \cite{Fio10a}, a class of automorphisms that is well-studied and important in its own right \cite{CSV}.
+Specifically, we need $\phi$ to preserve the coarse median structure on $G$ induced by a convex-cocompact embedding into a RAAG.
+Automorphisms of RAAGs are coarse-median preserving precisely when they are \emph{untwisted} \cite{Fio10a}, a class of automorphisms that is well-studied and important in its own right \cite{CSV}.
 In addition, \emph{all} automorphisms of right-angled Coxeter groups are coarse-median preserving, and so are all automorphisms of Gromov-hyperbolic groups.
 See \cite[Theorem~D]{FLS} for further examples.